Kornflex28/discord-bot/README.md

 >Dédé has curently **45** commands available and a server XP ranking system.<br>
 >Dédé has executed **4356** commands for now.
 >
-> *This was last dynamically generated on Monday, October 25, 4:48 AM GMT+2.*
+> *This was last dynamically generated on Thursday, October 28, 4:46 AM GMT+2.*

 ## Command examples
 ### !poem